Introduction: Planning lessons

 1.1 Alternating

-By allowing time for both ‘Teacher-Centred Education’ and ‘Student-Centred Education’, you involve all students in the lesson and give each student the opportunity to find his or her own way.
-You also enable them to work at their own pace.
+By setting aside time for both teacher-centred and student-centred education, you involve all students in the lesson.
+You give each student the opportunity to find his or her own way and each student can work at his or her own pace.
 In doing so, you make education inclusive.
 The more students make their own choices, the more this contributes to the educational goal of Subjectivation.
-If you combine ‘Teacher-Centred Education’ and Student-Centred Education’, students develop different areas of expertise over time.
+When you combine teacher-centred education and student-centred education, over time students develop different areas of expertise and can learn from each other.

 1.2 Not alternating